KuhakuPixel/AceTheGame/ACE/readme.md

-of course, because we each piece simpler the system as a whole is less efficient, because now we have middleman though it shouldn't be a problem in most cases since the apk need to send many request quickly
+of course, because we each piece simpler the system as a whole is less efficient, because now we have middleman though it shouldn't be a problem in most cases since the apk shouldn't need to send many request quickly